pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 + Inlining **does not change function signatures**.
 + Inlining rewrites bodies of existing declarations so later stages receive simpler Elm syntax.

-The stage operates on whole modules and can therefore rewrite both same-module and cross-module call sites, as long as the referenced function is available in the compiler's module set.

 #### What the Inlining Stage Produces

-The input to the stage is a set of Elm module syntax trees after specialization.
-The output is another set of Elm module syntax trees:
+The input to the stage is a set of Elm declaration syntax nodes.
+The output is another set of Elm declaration syntax nodes:

 + Existing declarations may have rewritten bodies.
-+ No additional module-level declarations are introduced by the inlining stage itself.
++ No additional declarations are introduced by the inlining stage itself.
 + Function names and function signatures of those existing declarations remain unchanged.
 + The transformed syntax remains in Elm form so that later pipeline stages can continue to use the same syntax model and compilation logic.